Today I will talk about 12 books you must read in the next 12 months.

 - Money: Master the Game by Tony Robbins.

 I have been reading this book for the past 8 months I believe.
 It’s thick and full of information and big English words that I haven’t learned yet.
 But even though it contains words that I don’t understand, it’s also written in a way that helps you learn through the stories.
 It’s filled with valuable information that can change your financial story + all the money from the book goes to a good cause.
 Learn about how to make money and help the people – what is there not to love?
+A must read for all humans.

 - Master Your Mean Girl by Melissa Ambrosini.